 7 Pre-Christmas Decluttering Rules Expert Organizers Say Will Make the Holidays Easy and Stress-Free

-Your home can accumulate more clutter throughout the year than you realize, so by the time it comes to Christmas hosting, you're in full-on panic mode, trying to create a sense of order.
+Your home can accumulate more clutter throughout the year than you realize, so by the time Christmas hosting rolls around, you're in full-on panic mode, trying to create a sense of order.

-Making changes to your lifestyle and incorporating more consistent decluttering principles can help prevent this from happening in the long run, but in the here and now, before the holidays arrive, there won't be time for a major lifestyle overhaul — which is why knowing what to declutter in November is key.
+Making changes to your lifestyle and incorporating more consistent decluttering principles can help prevent a literal pile-up over time but in this window before the holidays arrive, there likely won't be time for a major lifestyle overhaul.
+That's why knowing what to declutter in November is key.

 I spoke to professional organizers to learn what simple rules they swear by to make the holiday season more restful and clutter-free.
-Many of these rules can be started today for a less strenuous Christmas in the weeks to come, so they are more than worth investing your time in.
+Many of these rules can be started today for a less strenuous Christmas in the weeks to come.
 Here's what the experts had to share.

 1. Donate items from your home in the weeks prior

-It's a good annual rule to do a general declutter of your home and have a pre-holiday cleaning list in the weeks approaching Christmas to make space for any gifts that might be entering your life.
-It's also a great time of year to donate items to thrift stores so the less fortunate can snap them up just before the holidays.
+It's a good annual rule to do a general decluttering of your home and have a pre-holiday cleaning list in the weeks approaching Christmas to make space for any gifts that might be entering your life.
+It's also a great time of year to donate items to thrift stores so those with space to space to spare can snap them up just before the holidays.

 Kiera Malowitz, certified professional organizer and owner of Decluttered, LLC, highly recommends doing a pre-Christmas declutter, especially if you have children.
 So get ready to declutter a kid's bedroom and get your home looking fresher than ever before the holidays.